siraprem/AutoIP-for-Minecraft/README.md

 ## Warning

 This script is destructive as it will **reset your UFW configuration**, deleting all existing numbered rules.
 Review the script and ensure you understand its function before executing it.
 It is designed to be the primary tool for managing access rules on a dedicated or simple-purpose server.

+## Liscense

+I literally do not care what you dou with this, use as you want